shubhamj1510112/The-Indian-Peacock-Genome/README.md

 <p align="justify"> Complete article can be accessed at the journal website (link: https://www.frontiersin.org/articles/10.3389/fgene.2018.00392/full#:~:text=Genomic%20Features%20of%20Indian%20Peacock&text=BUSCO%20scores%20assessed%20the%20genome,BUSCOs%20(Supplementary%20Data%20S3).&text=A%20total%20of%20306%20miRNAs,using%20this%20approach%20in%20peacock).
 The same article is also provided in this repositoary as a pdf file (complete_article.pdf). </p>

 ## Citation
-<p align="justify">Shubham K. Jaiswal,, Ankit Gupta, Rituja Saxena, Vishnu PK Prasoodanan, Ashok K. Sharma, Parul Mittal, Ankita Roy, Aaron Shafer, Nagarjun Vijay, and Vineet K. Sharma.
-"Genome sequence of peacock reveals the peculiar case of a glittering bird."
-Frontiers in genetics 9 (2018): 392.</p>
+<p align="justify">Shubham K. Jaiswal, Abhisek Chakraborty, Shruti Mahajan, Sudhir Kumar, and Vineet K. Sharma.
+"The genome sequence of Aloe vera reveals adaptive evolution of drought tolerance mechanisms." bioRxiv (2020). </p>